Naveen-gali/Yelp-App/.github/PULL_REQUEST_TEMPLATE.md

 ### Checklist

+- [ ] I have tested this code in both IOS and Android.
+- [ ] I have attached the necessary ScreenShots or Screen Recordings.
-- [] I have tested this code locally and verified that it works as intended.
+- [ ] I have tested this code locally and verified that it works as intended.
 - [ ] I have checked the code for formatting, syntax, and other best practices.
 - [ ] I have ensured that my changes do not break any existing functionality.
-- [ ] I have added any necessary reviewers or requested any necessary. approvals

 ### Additional Notes